EPA Seeks to Approve Pollution-Causing Regional Haze Plan

 Utahns Call on EPA to Ensure State Coal Plants Have Appropriate Pollution Controls

 Price, UT — Today, the Environmental Protection Agency (EPA) hosted a public comment session on the state of Utah’s do-nothing regional haze plan.
-In Abril 2019, Utah submitted a regional haze proposal to the EPA for the third time in eight years to continue operation of the Hunter and Huntington coal plants without pollution controls.
+In April 2019, Utah submitted a regional haze proposal to the EPA for the third time in eight years to continue operation of the Hunter and Huntington coal plants without pollution controls.

 While the EPA rejected the last two plans submitted by Utah, the agency is now seeking to approve the third, repurposed regional haze plan that would allow the coal-plants to operate without Selective Catalytic Reduction (SCR) retrofits.
 The state plan would replace a federal plan approved by EPA in 2016 that required installation of SCRs that would have reduced pollution from the state’s oldest and dirtiest coal-fired power plants, which degrades visibility across Utah and in the state’s national parks.